Narapati of Mrauk-U: Reign

 In Narapati's reign, the military might of Mrauk U began to dwindle.
 However, one of the achievements of Narapati was that he established diplomatic ties with Ava in 1640.
 He did not maintain good relations with the Dutch for trade.
-The king ruled until his death in 1644, with his son Thado succeeding him.
+Narapati did not feel the need to adopt a Muslim name like his predecessors, which was a tradition for Arakanese kings who had control of Chittagong.
+Thus, the coins minted in his reign omitted the Kalima and the Persian script altogether.